 Furthermore, any woman who could read and write was most often a member of

 the wealthier classes.
 The fact that our manuscript receipt book authors could read and write at all is an indication that they held a privileged place in society, and they certainly were not members of the laboring classes.
-While a very few women, such as Hannah Wooley, accessed a bit of education working as still room maids, that was uncommon.
+While a few women, such as Hannah Wooley, accessed a bit of education working for wealthy families, that was not the case

-While Mary might not have been educated in the sense that she attended university, the very fact that she could write this pamphlet singles her out as a member of the educated elite as does the dedication in which speaks of having a close relationship with Jane Lane, Lady Fisher who was a favorite of Charles II having smuggled him out of the country as one of her servants.
+While Mary might not have been educated in the sense that she attended university, the very fact that she could write this pamphlet singles her out as a member of the educated elite as does the dedication in which she speaks of having a close relationship with Jane Lane, Lady Fisher who was a favorite of Charles II as she smuggled him out of the country as one of her servants when Charles I was executed.

 I think it’s important to keep a clear understanding of these issues because when we speak of a member of the learned elite as a common person, it often contributes to the cultural erasure of the poor and laboring classes in history.